 When yerba mate is harvested, the branches are often dried by a wood fire, resulting in a smoky flavor.
 The plant Ilex paraguariensis can vary in strength of the flavor, caffeine levels and other nutrients depending on whether it is a male or female plant.
 Female plants tend to be milder in flavor and lower in caffeine.

-- Honey or juice (pineapple, orange, lemon or other) to taste (optional)
+- Optional: honey or juice (pineapple, orange, lemon or other) to taste

 - Combine water and yerba mate in a glass.
 Cover the glass with a small saucer or plastic wrap (optional).